Alabama Payday Loans Online

 What Are the Fees Associated with Payday Loans in Alabama?

-The finance charge for payday loans in Alabama is capped at 17.5% of the total amount you borrow.
-So, if you take out a $100 loan, your finance charge would be no more than $17.50.
-If you took out the maximum of $500, your total fees can’t exceed $87.50.
+The finance charge for payday loans in Alabama is capped at 17.5% of the total amount borrowed.
+For instance, a $100 loan carries a maximum fee of $17.50.
+If you borrow the full $500 allowed, your total fees cannot exceed $87.50.

-Lenders can also charge you a one-time $30 non-sufficient funds (NSF) fee if your check bounces.
+Additionally, lenders may charge a one-time non-sufficient funds (NSF) fee of $30 if your repayment check bounces or your payment is declined.

 What Are the Restrictions on Lending Practices in Alabama?